Talking With Your Child’s Teacher

 Show the teacher that you are capable of listening even if your child isn’t.
 This may be hard if you have ADHD, but it can be done by doing something as simple as repeating part of what the other person said in your response:

-Teacher: Johnny tied the class snake into a hangman’s noose today.
+Teacher: Johnny picked up the class snake and tried to tie it in a knot today.
 It was quite upsetting to the other students.

 This shows that you are listening, establishes a rapport with the teacher, and tells her know that you have noticed these same behaviors.
 You will be more successful with this person if you can establish some common ground.